 Some courses have the option of studying a semester at an overseas institution as a study exchange.
-You are only eligible for Federal Direct Loans if also the overseas institution is registered to administer Federal Direct Loans.

-Important: New regulations from the US Department of Education now allows students receiving Federal Loans to take up to 25 percent of their programme of study in the United States or at institutions outside the US that are not themselves participating in the US Direct Loan Program without losing eligibility for Federal Direct Loans.
+New regulations from the US Department of Education now allows students receiving Federal Loans to take up to 25 percent of their programme of study in the United States or at institutions outside the US that are not themselves participating in the US Direct Loan Program without losing eligibility for Federal Direct Loans.

-However, you should ask us for advice if your course has a placement or period away from the University, so we can ensure that your eligibility for Federal Direct Loans will not be affected.
+However, you should ask us for advice if your course has a study exchange or period away from the University, so we can ensure that your eligibility for Federal Direct Loans will not be affected.
 You should also keep us informed of any changes you make during your studies at BU.

 You can also contact our Global Engagement team for further advice.